google/mdbook-i18n-helpers/README.md

 Support for translations is a
 [long-stading feature request for `mdbook`](https://github.com/rust-lang/mdBook/issues/5).

-They've been used successfully to translate [Comprehensive Rust 🦀].

 ## Use Cases

 Please add your project below if it uses this infrastructure for translations: